OSUSecLab/Stacco/README.md

 5. Perform page level side-channel vulnerability analysis with `pgfault-purge.py` and `pgfault-vulnerability-detector.py`

 6. Perform cacheline level side-channel vulnerability analysis with `cache-vulnerability-detector.py`

+## Use valgrind (callgrind) to analyze on the function call granularity when Intel Pin could not be used on some libraries for compatibility issues.

+Code could found in the directory "valgrind".
+Generate a function call trace using callgrind and then follow the examples in the scripts `purge.sh` and `analyze.sh`.
+Make sure you replace the key function name in `xml_trace.py` (an example for GnuTLS is provided in `xml_trace.py`).